breuerfelix/breuerfelix.github.io/_posts/22-06-22-kubernetes-webhooks.md

 ```

 Create a `Deployment` that matches the selector in our `Service`.

-Also make sure that the `secretName` matches the one in `Certificate`.
+Also, make sure that the `secretName` matches the one in `Certificate`.
 Cert-manager automatically creates a `Secret` that contains the generated certificates so we can mount them in our pod.

 ```yaml